baidu/dperf/test/performance/bandwidth/README.md

 dperf(https://github.com/baidu/dperf) is a DPDK based 100Gbps network performance and load testing software.

-*Maybe dpdk-ans/f-stack/flexTOE are all open source high performant network frameworks based on DPDK and can be used to bw test, but they are not used by us because they do not support arm or the supported dpdk version is too old.*
+*Maybe dpdk-ans/f-stack/flexTOE are all open source high performant network frameworks based on DPDK and can be used to bw test, but they are not used by us because they do not support ARM or the supported dpdk version is too old.*

 **Practice has proved that dperf can support the latest dpdk version, and support cx5/cx6 NIC, and can be compiled and run successfully on ARM.**

 ## Compile DPDK

-1. install rdma-core driver
+1. install rdma-core driver and MLNX OFED

     (1) git clone https://github.com/linux-rdma/rdma-core